 Few, if any, can ever be adequately prepared for the emotional stress which arises on the death of a loved one.
 It is precisely at that time that you need the services of professionals who understand what you are going through and who can discreetly handle all the necessary funeral arrangements with compassion and caring support.

 As one of Ireland's longest established Funeral Directors, Nichols provides reassurance that even the smallest detail will be attended to and that every individual requirement will be carried out in a dignified manner.

 Many of our client families are arranging a funeral for the first time and their initial concern is what to do first.
 This will depend on where the death has occurred and what are the circumstances.
 The most common scenarios are outlined here;

-If the death of a loved one has been expected, the deceased will have been attended to by their GP recently.
-This GP should be called in order to visit the home and confirm that death has occurred.
+If the death was expected the deceased will have been attended to by their GP recently.
+The initial call should be made to this doctor who will be required to visit the home to confirm that death has occurred.

+Sudden deaths, wherever they occur, should be reported to An Garda Siochána, who will in turn will refer the death to The Coroner, who having assessed the facts surrounding the death, may issue instructions for a post-mortem examination (or autopsy) to take place.
+This is an examination carried out by a pathologist to establish the medical cause of death.
 When an autopsy is required there will normally be a delay of 1 to 2 days (or longer if death occurs at a weekend or bank holiday) before proceeding with funeral arrangements.
-For more information visit Dublin City Coroners website.
+More information is available on the Dublin City Coroners website here.

 Each of the above options are outlined in more detail under 'Funeral Arrangements'.